-For any self employed individual looking to get a buy to let mortgage, it is important to note that, landlords can no longer deduct the financial costs derived from their buy to let property when calculating their profits at the end of the financial year.
+For any self employed individual looking to get a buy to let mortgage, it is important to note that landlords can no longer deduct the financial costs derived from their buy to let property when calculating their profits at the end of the financial year.

 The tax rules are directed towards private landlords, which means that limited companies can deduct their financial costs from their buy to let properties and only their profits will be subject to tax.

-The changes in the buy to let mortgage tax relief rules has led to more landlords looking to set up limited companies to avoid the rules.
+The changes in the buy to let mortgage tax relief rules have led to more landlords looking to set up limited companies to avoid the rules.
 However, it is important to review the associated costs before setting up a limited company.

 Changes to Buy to Let Regulation